Payment & Refund Policy

 Baltimore, MD 21205-2179

 All checks should be made payable to Johns Hopkins University.
-A student who submits a check that is returned for insufficient funds will be charged at $25 returned check fee, placed on financial hold, and may be removed from courses which he or she is currently registered.
+A student who submits a check that is returned for insufficient funds will be assessed a $25.00 fee and placed on financial hold, and may be removed from courses which he or she is currently registered.
 Grades may be withheld and students may be prevented from registering for future courses until payment is reissued.
 Payment from students seeking to register may be applied against prior obligations to the University.

 Credit Card Payments

 The University accepts four major credit cards: MasterCard, Visa, American Express and Discover.
-A student who submits a credit card payment that is declined will be placed on financial hold and may be removed from courses for which he or she is currently registered.
+A student who submits a credit card payment that is declined will be assessed a $25.00 fee and placed on financial hold and may be removed from courses for which he or she is currently registered.
 Grades may be withheld and students may be prevented from registering for future courses until payment is reissued.

 Western Union For International Payments